pevnak/SumProductTransform.jl/README.md

 # SumProductTransform.jl

+Is an experimental package for experimenting with SumProductTransformation networks.
+The package puts emphasis on flexibility, which means that it is not super fast, but can be safely used for flexible experimentation

 An experimental implementation of a generalization of a Sum-Product networks by a Dense node.

-*Background:* The Sum-Product networks is a hierarchical model with a tree structure composed by a two type of nodes and lists being probability distributions.
-Nodes are:
+*Background:* The Sum-Product-Transform networks is a hierarchical model with a tree structure composed by following nodes:
-* **SumNode** is a mixture model with components being either (ProductNode, List, or another SumNode)
+* **SumNode** is a mixture model with components being either (ProductNode, List, or another SumNode);
-* **ProductNode** is product of two (multivariate) random variables
+* **ProductNode** is product of random variables assuming their independency;
+* **TransformationNode** implements a change of variables formula;

 The main advantage of SumProduct networks is that you can efficiently calculate the exact likelihood, marginals, and you can sample from them.